andyfaff/scipy/PEP/1-Optimizer.rst

                       implementation if preferred.
                   * would like ability to proceed stepwise through iteration
                       * What if running some web server, and don't have time to wait for minimization to finish?
+                      * There's no easy way of halting minimization and still returning a solution.
+With the Optimizer approach one can simply stop on the current iteration, if you're doing the stepping, and you retain access to the current best solution.
+You can then restart at a later point.
+Moreover if you are using the Optimizer.solve method that runs to convergence you can simply halt at anytime by raising a StopIteration exception, either in the 'callback', or in your Function evaluation.
+                        This could be done for current Optimizers, but only by amending all minimizers.
                   * would like to access solver state
                       * e.g., current value of f(x)
                       * e.g., for coding gradients